VishShaji/-Breast-Cancer-Detection-Machine-Learning---Classification/README.md

 The dataset consists of various features derived from diagnostic tests, including radius, texture, perimeter, area, smoothness, compactness, concavity, concave points, symmetry, and fractal dimension.

 Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe the characteristics of the cell nuclei present in the image.
 A few of the images can be found at this [link](http://www.cs.wisc.edu/~street/images/)

+# Approach

+1. Data Collection and Preprocessing:
+- Obtain a dataset containing diagnostic features such as tumor size, shape, texture, and patient characteristics.
+- Preprocess the data by handling missing values, encoding categorical variables, and scaling numerical features as necessary.
+2. Model Selection and Optimization:
+- Explore a variety of machine learning models suitable for binary classification tasks, such as Logistic Regression, Random Forest, Support Vector Machines, etc.
+- Utilize techniques like cross-validation and grid search to identify the best-performing model and tune its hyperparameters for optimal performance.
+3. Evaluation Metrics:
+- Evaluate model performance using appropriate evaluation metrics such as accuracy, precision, recall, and F1-score.
+- Select the model with the highest overall performance as the best model for the task.
+4. Deployment with Streamlit:
+- Develop a user-friendly web application using Streamlit framework to showcase the predictive capabilities of the best model.
+- Integrate the trained model into the web app to provide real-time predictions and probabilities of tumor diagnoses being benign or malignant.
+- Display additional insights and visualizations to aid interpretation of the model predictions.

 ## Screenshots